joshvince/vincetagram/README.md

 - ssh into the server and change into the `postcard` directory
 - pull the commit
 - IF the environment variables have changed, ensure you amend these on disk before running the next steps
-- `docker-compose down` to stop the service
+- `docker compose down` to stop the service
-- `docker-compose build` to push a new image
+- `docker compose build` to push a new image
-- `docker-compose up -d` to start it again in the background
+- `docker compose up -d` to start it again in the background

 If you need to manually update the docker resources:
 - `docker ps -a` to find the container SHA